Epistemic vs. Counterfactual Fairness in Allocation of Resources

-We conducted an empirical study to compare the perceived fairness of three relaxations of envy-freeness---\sEF{1}, \EF{1}, and \HEF{k}---using a gamified pirate scenario (see \cref{fig:question}).
-For each treatment, participants were offered allocations of twelve fair division instances and asked whether they wanted to keep their given bundle or swap with another agent.
-We measured participants' \emph{swap rate}, the percentage of questions where a swap was chosen, and compared treatments using Chi-square and Fisher's exact tests.
-We then compared treatments upon segmenting our data by (i) the number of agents and goods in the instance (instance size), (ii) the distribution of goods across agents (allocation balance), and (iii) whether it is optimal for participants to swap or not (optimal choice).
-Our study employed 120 mutually exclusive participants for each of the three Human Intelligence Tasks (HIT) in Amazon's Mechanical Turk platform, totalling 360 participants.
+Given this information, participants were asked whether they wanted to {\emph swap} their bundle with that of another pirate of their choice, in its entirety, or keep their initial bundle.
+Participants had a stake in the outcome of their choices: they received a bonus payment if the total value of goods they collected surpassed a threshold.
+Therefore, choosing to swap bundles indicates the participant's envy and perceived unfairness.
+We measured participants’ \emph{swap rate}, the percentage of scenarios where a swap was chosen, and compared treatments using the Chi-square ($\Chi^2$) \citep{mchugh2013chi} and Fisher's exact tests \citep{kim2017statistical}.
+We then compared treatments upon segmenting our data by (i) the number of agents and goods (instance size), (ii) the distribution of goods across agents (allocation balance), and (iii) whether it is optimal for participants to swap or not, including the value of hidden goods (optimal choice).

-\begin{paragraph}{Pirate Scenario.} Participants were given scenarios with the role of one of the members of a crew of pirates (representing agents), whose captain (a central authority) wished to divide goods, the spoils of a recent adventure, among the crew (see Figure~\ref{fig:question}).
-For each survey question, participants were shown: \begin{enumerate*}[label=(\roman*)] \item the subjective monetary value in USD (\$) that each good in a {\em marketplace} is worth to the participant, and \item the bundle of (revealed) goods for each pirate in an allocation determined by the captain. \end{enumerate*} Goods present in the marketplace but not visibly allocated in the \HEF{k} treatment were said to be either allocated to and hidden by other pirates or lost at sea.
-The actual reward for every other pirate's bundle included any hidden goods, although the observed reward may be less.

-Given this information, the participant may either {\em swap} their bundle with that of another pirate in its entirety or keep their initial bundle.
-Participants were incentivized to select bundles with maximal reward with a bonus payment if the total value of goods they collected surpassed a threshold.